 The Character Assessment when combined with the aspirations and objectives of the associated policies will help developers, designers and builders produce high quality designs of new houses and other buildings in accordance with our 'vision' for the future of the town.
-This vision includes the need to ensure expansion:
+This vision includes the need to ensure that expansion:

-- Takes in to account healthcare and education provision and any associated funding required to enhance these as necessary. - Is undertaken such that growth is gradual, not excessive and does not dilute the nature of the town by adding large numbers of "identikit" buildings. - Promotes the use of alternative transport for commuters and where parking provision is made ensure is adequate in quantity, off road to limit the need for on road parking and the resultant congestion.
+- Takes in to account healthcare and education provision and any associated funding required to enhance these as necessary. - Is undertaken such that growth is gradual, not excessive and enhances the town by a diversity of styles that reflect its core nature. - Promotes the use of alternative transport for commuters and where parking provision is made ensure that it is adequate in quantity, off road to limit the need for on road parking and the resultant congestion.